rebahama/Project-1/README.md

 ## Technology
 The technology used for creation of this webpage is: HTML, CSS and it was created on github.
+* Balsamiq to create the wireframe.
+* HTML for the structure of the page.
+* CSS for styling the page.
+* Github to deploy the website.
+* Gitpod to create the code for the site.

 # Testing
 * I tested the website in three diffrent browsers, the first one was Google Chrome, second one was Brave browser.
 And the last one was Internet Edge.
 The webpage did not show any bugs on these browsers.